 This is our unanimous #1 pick from the Mac & Cheese Marketplace.
 It’s also the cheapest item on the menu!
 It turns out that the simplest dish is the best, as this dish is befitting of its “gourmet” name.
 The removal of other ingredients allows the creaminess of the Boursin coupled with the texture of the herbed panko to really shine.
 It’s decadent and indulgent, truly an “adult” mac & cheese.

-Ultimately, Mac & Cheese is the best booth at the 2020 Taste of Epcot Food & Wine Festival.
+Ultimately, Mac & Cheese is an excellent Epcot Food & Wine Festival booth.
 That’s simultaneously high praise for this specific marketplace and an indictment of the event as a whole.
 As much as we love mac & cheese, it’s hardly the pinnacle of culinary ambitiousness, and not what you’d expect as the highlight of a “foodie” event.

 On the other hand, some indulgent comfort food really hits the spot right about now, especially after a rough few months.
 Plus, I’d purchase every single one of these dishes again, and feel like I’m getting pretty good value for money in the process.
 I’m still hopeful that Cheese Studio makes a triumphant return with the full Epcot International Food & Wine Festival next year, but for now, this’ll do!